Nationals Team

 Co-Special Events Chair

-Eni Fatukasi is a freshman Biology major at the University of Maryland.
-She believes in using the power of collective action and social responsibility to uplift marginalized and underserved communities.
 As the Co-Special Events Chair, she aims to boost volunteerism, foster long-lasting connections, and promote inclusivity through engaging events and programs.
 Eni is excited to bring people together, increase awareness and highlight the community’s stories and strengths.

 • Harkiran Loh

-Harkiran Loh is a sophomore with a Neuroscience major on the Pre-Med track with a Data Science minor at the University of Maryland, College Park.
+Harkiran Loh is a junior with a Neuroscience major on the Pre-Med track with a Data Science minor at the University of Maryland, College Park.
 Passionate about the intersection of brain science, technology, and community care, Harkiran aims to use her academic background to advance health equity and expand her skills to promote wellness, education and meaningful impact.
-Through her work with The Movement Street, she plans to combine scientific insight, empathy, and innovation to uplift and empower those in need.

 The North Carolina Central Chapter